+Based on a first meeting with the supervisor, supervision may be granted on a provisional basis.
 Subsequently, a thesis proposal (draft) has to be prepared.
 Applicable guidelines can be downloaded from the homepage of the institute.
 The quality of the thesis proposal serves as a basis for confirmation of approval, or rejection, of the application.
-Only after approval of a thesis topic has been confirmed will the topic be deleted from the official list.
-For this reason, students interested in a specific thesis topic are advised to contact the respective supervisor well in advance.
-After a preliminary meeting with the supervisor, a thesis proposal has to be submitted in order for definite approval to be gained from the supervisor.
-The following is a list of departmental guidelines on how to prepare such a proposal.
+Only after approval of a thesis topic has been confirmed a topic specified on the institute's homepage will be deleted from the official list.

+The following is a list of departmental guidelines on how to prepare a thesis proposal.
 Subsequently, citation rules and regulations are set out.
 Furthermore, the master's thesis has to adhere to the guidelines of the following source: Turabian, K.L.
 (2007), "A Manual for Writers of Research Papers, Theses, and Dissertations", 7th edition, Chicago: The University of Chicago Press.
 The relevant chapters are 3, 4, 7, 8, 9, 10, 13 and 15.
 Furthermore, the guidelines are based on Saunders et al. (2019), "Research Methods for Business Students", 8th edition, Harlow: Pearson.